Tsusai/Ragnarok-HeliosEmulator/bin/Linux Readme.txt

-Will no work with Kylix!!!!!!
+Will not work with Kylix!!!!!!

 Possible Required Libraries (dev packages)
 - liblua